datavikingr/dotfiles/README.md

 My little slice of `$HOME`.

+**NOTE:** 'Installing' web apps works as normal/expected.
+They do require `windowrulesv2` tweaks, utilizing `title` to make them tile correctly after install.
+No sweat.

 ## <span style="color:rebeccapurple">.bash_aliases
 Sourced in `.zshrc` in spite of the name.
 Some of the hits:
  - `home` - head to $HOME or the root of a repo, respectively